helje5/SwiftSockets/README.md

 ###Targets

-Update in progress to use Swift x.y.z (aka Xcode n).
+Update in progress to use Swift 2.x (aka Xcode 7bY).

 The project includes three targets:
 - ARISockets